Disability Discrimination Attorneys in Burbank

 What disabilities qualify for protection?

 You may have a “qualifying” disability under the Americans with Disabilities Act if you have a physical or mental impairment that substantially limits one or more of your major life activities, if you have a record of such an impairment, or if you are regarded as having such an impairment.
 This protection extends to both permanent and temporary disabilities.
 Of course, there are various factors that go into this consideration and each situation is different.
-We encourage you to contact our employment law attorneys in Burbank to discuss your specific situation and determine if your condition is a “qualifying disability.”
-The Akopyan Law Firm provides complimentary case evaluations.
+We encourage you to contact our employment law attorneys for Los Angeles, Bakersfield, Orange, Riverside, San Bernardino, and Oxnard to discuss your specific situation and determine if your condition is a “qualifying disability.”
+Akopyan Law Firm A.P.C. provides complimentary case evaluations.

 What are my employer’s obligations if I become disabled?